 Kaṇikā.
-Sometimes kaṇṇikā, Premna integrifolia (Ap.17).
+Premna integrifolia (Ap 17), sometimes kaṇṇikā.
 A small tree with a thorny trunk and a beautiful white or green flower.
 The wood of this tree is hard, even-grained and pleasantly-scented.

 Kaṇikāra.
-Sometimes also kannikāra, Hindi kanak champa, Pterospermum acerifolium (A.V,61; Bv.27,19; D.II,111; Ja.V,295; IV,535; M.II,14), a tall majestic deciduous tree with rounded leaves, green on top and greyish-white beneath and a large yellowish-orange coloured sweet-smelling flower.
-Monks' robes were described as being as yellow as the kanikāra flower (Ja.II,25).
-In the Jātaka there is a story in which a young woman tells her mother that if she dies 'collect my bones, burn them, raise a monument and plant a kanikāra tree there.
-Then, when it breaks into blossom in the spring, when the winter is over, you will remember me, my mother, and say "Such was the beauty of my daughter" ' (Ja.V,302).
+Pterospermum acerifolium (A V 61; Bv XVII.19; D II 111; Ja V 295; IV 535; M II 14), sometimes also kaṇṇikāra.
+A tall majestic deciduous tree with rounded leaves, green on top and greyish-white beneath and a large creamy-white, sweet-smelling flower that turn brownish-yellow as they mature.
+Monks' robes were described as being as yellow as the kaṇikāra flower (Ja II 25).
+In the Jātaka there is a story in which a young woman tells her mother that if she dies 'collect my bones, burn them, raise a monument and plant a kaṇikāra tree there.
+Then, when it breaks into blossom in the spring, when the winter is over, you will remember me, my mother, and say "Such was the beauty of my daughter" ' (Ja V 302).
 The Chinese pilgrim Xuanzang mentioned that all the roads around Rājagaha were lined with kanikāra trees and in the spring the forests would become golden-coloured with their blossoms.